 About Antidote and my work with them

-In addition to being a public speaker and evangelist, I also work as an advisor to selected companies whose work is aligned with the cause of helping healthcare be “anchored on patient needs and perspectives,” as the Institute of Medicine said in Best Care at Lower Cost.
+In addition to being a public speaker and evangelist, for I also work as an advisor to selected companies whose work is aligned with the cause of helping healthcare be “anchored on patient needs and perspectives,” as the Institute of Medicine said in Best Care at Lower Cost.

 My most prominent client (and most impactful to date) has been Antidote (formerly TrialReach), the innovative search engine to help patients find clinical trials that best fit their needs.
+I served them for several years.
 This is a big deal, because the practical reality of being a patient in a trial can be demanding (e.g. getting to where the research is being done), not to mention all the biological / medical rules that are buried in the fine print of the massive clinical trial documents.
 (For instance, you may want to be in a trial, but it may not be approved for people with some other conditions.)